CAPLTER/capeml/README.md

 added to EML `literatureCited` and `usageCitation` elements.
 The work flow capitalizes on EML version 2.2 that accepts the BibTex format for references.

+`create_dataset()` will look for citation entities at the time of dataset construction so desired citation entities must exist in the R environment.
+`literatureCited` entities must be in a list named `citations`, and `usageCitation` entities must be a list named `usages`.

 #### literature cited